abcdxyzpqrst/Trimmed_Penalty/README.md

-# Trimmed_Penalty
+# Trimmed ℓ₁ Penalty
-Implementations for "Trimming the $\ell_1$ Regularizer: Statistical Analysis, Optimization, and Applications to Deep Learning" Published on ICML 2019
+Implementations for "Trimming the ℓ₁ Regularizer: Statistical Analysis, Optimization, and Applications to Deep Learning" Published on ICML 2019